raspberrypilearning/getting-started-with-mu/en/step_2.md

 --- task ---

-Start Mu by opening it from the applications menu.
+Start Mu by opening it from the Applications menu.

 ![macos start mu](images/macos_start_mu.png)